Almond Toffee with Chocolate Topping

 First, you need about 15 uninterrupted minutes.
 Don't answer the phone; don't answer the door.
 And you need a good-sized (3-1/2 to 4-quart) heavy saucepan -- the heavier the better -- and a stout wooden spoon.
 Ideally, you should have an 11-inch by 17-inch jellyroll pan with a 1-inch lip on it.
 If you don't have that, then two flat cookie sheets will do.
 Line the pan or cookie sheets with aluminum foil, letting the excess hang over the edges, and set them on a heatproof surface.
 You do not, by the way, need a candy thermometer.

-Pour the toffee out evenly into the foil-lined pan or cookie sheets.
-Be very careful; it is extremely hot.
+- Quickly remove pan from the heat, and pour the toffee out evenly onto the foil-lined pan or cookie sheet.
+Be very careful; the mixture is extremely hot.
 If you are topping the toffee with a chocolate layer, wait 5 or 10 minutes when the toffee has begun to set, and sprinkle the chocolate chips over the hot surface.
 They will quickly melt and become spreadable.
 Spread the chocolate in an even layer over the toffee.
 When toffee has cooled completely, it can be broken apart.
 Store in layers separated by waxed paper in an airtight container.

 - Makes about 4 pounds.

 - Some people feel that adding chocolate to this toffee is like gilding the lily.
 True, this candy is delicious with or without the chocolate.
 But you can decide for yourself how you want it.